TJ-SWOMT/Empyre_Point/Front_yrean/README.md

 ## Troubleshooting

 Common issues and solutions:
-1. CORS errors: The backend is already configured for CORS
+1. CORS errors: Ensure the backend server is running and CORS is enabled
-2. WebSocket connection: Verify your network allows WebSocket connections
+2. WebSocket connection: Verify the backend server is running
-3. API connection: The backend URL is pre-configured, no changes needed
+3. API connection: Make sure the backend server is running on port 5000
 4. Build errors: Clear node_modules and reinstall

 ## Contributing